Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 An adult passport is valid for 10 years and a child passport is valid for 5 years.

 Once your passport application has been completed at Hempstead Town Hall, it will be forwarded to the U.S. Department of State for processing the same day.
-Currently, you can expect to receive your passport within six to eight weeks via first-class mail.
-An expedited passport should be returned within two to three weeks of receipt of the application (a $60 fee applies, payable by check or money order only).
+Currently, you can expect to receive your passport within *Eight to Eleven weeks via first-class mail. *An expedited passport should be returned within Five to Seven weeks of receipt of the application (a $60 fee applies, payable by check or money order only).
 Please note that passport processing times at the U.S. Department of State will vary depending upon volume.

 Same day Passport service is available by appointment only at the New York Passport Agency in New York City.